 12. Credit Karma

-Also, check out Credit Karma, which is another superb and new generation money management app for individuals, households, and businesses.
+Also, check out Credit Karma, which is another superb and new-generation money management app for individuals, households, and businesses.
 You can also request a free credit score from this app.

 Credit Karma makes it possible to file your Income Tax returns as individual or state and federal taxes as a business.
-And they have an amazing feature that helps you to save on taxes too, through expert advice from a Robo-advisor.
+And they have an amazing feature that helps you to save on taxes, too, through expert advice from a Robo-advisor.

 You can get tips and tweaks to save money from the expenses that Credit Karma tracks.
-They have various other features that include an approval odds calculator if you’re applying for a loan or credit, financial progress tracker, a relief roadmap creator, and a free investment planner.
+They have various other features that include an approval odds calculator if you’re applying for a loan or credit, a financial progress tracker, a relief roadmap creator, and a free investment planner.
 Credit Karma is free to use.
 However, you’ve to register by signing up and providing basic details to use this app.

-13. Mvelopes
+13. Honeydue

 14. EveryDollar

 EveryDollar helps you create monthly budgets and keeps track of your spending under various heads.
-It has an automatic alerts system that warns you when you’re reaching your budget or exceeding it for any reason.
+It has an automatic alert system that warns you when you’re reaching your budget or exceeding it for any reason.

 You can create your first budget within 10 minutes, according to the app description.
-This app however is simple and easy to use as well as intuitive.
+This app, however, is simple and easy to use as well as intuitive.

 15. Wally